Send the link below via email or IMCopy

 Focus on good research.
 Focus on finding and using Concrete Details.
 Focus on explaining those CD in the best way that you can.

 Finally, begin thinking expressly about your conclusion.
 Remember that a good conclusion is one that contributes to the conversation that you have been listening to through your research.
 Do not simply summarize, rather try to add something, or draw new insight about your topic.

 Way the second:

 The reason to begin with a question is because a question is a thing about which you are already curious.
 You have observed something in your world and thought, "HMMM, I wonder why that is?"
-Research then is the process of gathering information (facts) and arranging them into a coherent and persuasive argument or compare/contrast (writing).
-Starting with a research question is the tougher route becase you are simply asking a question, gathering research and recording your findings.
+Research then is the process of gathering information (facts) and arranging them into a coherent persuasive argument.
+Starting with a research question is a quality route because you are simply asking a question, gathering research and recording your findings into your argument.

 Quality of sources